NanoComp/meep/doc/docs/Scheme_Tutorials/Basics.md

 A common reference calculation in computational electromagnetics for which an analytical solution is known is [Mie scattering](https://en.wikipedia.org/wiki/Mie_scattering) which involves computing the [scattering efficiency](http://www.thermopedia.com/content/956/) of a single, homogeneous sphere given an incident planewave.
 The scattered power of any object (absorbing or non) can be computed by surrounding it with a *closed* [DFT flux](../Scheme_User_Interface.md#flux-spectra) box (its size and orientation are irrelevant because of Poynting's theorem) and performing two simulations: (1) a normalization run involving an empty cell to save the incident fields from the source and (2) the scattering run with the object but first subtracting the incident fields in order to obtain just the scattered fields.
 This approach has already been described in [Transmittance Spectrum of a Waveguide Bend](#transmittance-spectrum-of-a-waveguide-bend).

-The scattering cross section is the scattered power in all directions divided by the incident intensity.
+The scattering cross section ($\sigma_{scat}$) is the scattered power in all directions divided by the incident intensity.
 The scattering efficiency, a dimensionless quantity, is the ratio of the scattering cross section to the cross sectional area of the sphere.
 In this demonstration, the sphere is a lossless dielectric with wavelength-independent refractive index of 2.0.
 This way, [subpixel smoothing](../Subpixel_Smoothing.md) can improve accuracy at low resolutions which is important for reducing the size of this 3d simulation.
 The source is an $E_z$-polarized, planewave pulse (its `size` parameter fills the *entire* cell in 2d) spanning the broadband wavelength spectrum of 10% to 50% the circumference of the sphere.
 There is one subtlety: since the [planewave source extends into the PML](../Perfectly_Matched_Layer.md#planewave-sources-extending-into-pml) which surrounds the cell on all sides, `(is-integrated? true)` must be specified in the source object definition.
 A `k-point` of zero specifying periodic boundary conditions is necessary in order for the source to be infinitely extended.
 Also, given the [symmetry of the fields and the structure](../Exploiting_Symmetry.md), two mirror symmery planes can be used to reduce the cell size by a factor of four.
 The simulation results are validated by comparing with the analytic theory obtained from the [PyMieScatt](https://pymiescatt.readthedocs.io/en/latest/) module.

 The simulation script is in [examples/mie-scattering.ctl](https://github.com/NanoComp/meep/blob/master/scheme/examples/mie-scattering.ctl).
 As an estimate of runtime, the [parallel simulation](../Parallel_Meep.md) on a machine with three Intel Xeon 4.20 GHz cores takes less than five minutes.